From Grounding to Manipulation: Case Studies of Foundation Model Integration in Embodied Robotic Systems: Case Studies on Robotic Manipulation

-\begin{itemize}[leftmargin=1em, itemsep=0pt, topsep=0pt] \item \textit{Partial Fine-tuning.} Through the experiments we observe that DP and ACT exhibit high stability with low variance during training.
-In contrast, generalist models such as OpenVLA and $\pi_0$ require significantly more training iterations to attain comparable accuracy and exhibit greater variance, which can be attributed to their large model capacity.
-Notably, although DP achieves lower loss by fitting directly to noise, it still demands more training steps to generate coherent actions, even after loss convergence. \item \textit{Full Fine-tuning.} These fully fine-tuned VLA models are evaluated on three tasks: (1)~out-of-distribution (OOD) object manipulation, (2)~ spatial relationship reasoning and (3)~multi-object pick-and-place tasks.
-In task (1), both NORA and OpenVLA succeed, while SpatialVLA fails due to incorrect affordance point estimation.
-In task (2), NORA correctly follows instructions, while OpenVLA fails and SpatialVLA exhibits unstable performance.
-In task (3), NORA achieves successful execution while other models fail to complete the task reliably.
+\item \textit{Partial Fine-tuning.} We observe that DP and ACT converge stably with low training variance (Fig.~\ref{fig5}).
+In contrast, generalist models such as OpenVLA and $\pi_0$ require far more iterations to reach comparable accuracy and exhibit greater variance.
+This difference reflects model scale: compact task-specific policies like DP and ACT contain only tens of millions of parameters, whereas generalist policies such as OpenVLA (7B) and $\pi_0$ (3B) rely on billion-scale backones, making optimization slower and less stable.
+Notably, while DP attains lower loss by fitting directly to noise, it still requires additional training to produce coherent action sequences even after loss convergence.

+\item \textit{Full Fine-tuning.} The fine-tuned VLAs are evaluated on three tasks: (1) out-of-distribution object manipulation, (2) spatial relationship reasoning, and (3) multi-object pick-and-place.
+In task (1), both NORA and OpenVLA succeed, whereas SpatialVLA fails due to incorrect affordance-point estimation.
+In task (2), NORA follows instructions correctly, while OpenVLA fails and SpatialVLA shows unstable performance.
+In task (3), only NORA executes the task successfully, while the other models fail to complete it reliably (Fig.~\ref{fig:6}).

 \end{itemize}